readbeyond/lachesis/README.rst

 -  segment a given text into sentences
 -  segment a given text into closed captions, using different split algorithms
--  prepare input files for training seq2seq models
+-  prepare input files for training machine learning models

 Installation
 ------------